Suffolk and Ipswich Football League

-The Senior Division is at step 7 (or level 11) of the National League System.
+The Premier Division is at step 7 (or level 11) of the National League System.
 The league was founded in 1896 as the Ipswich & District League changing its name in 1978.

-The Senior Division champions may apply for promotion to the Eastern Counties League Division One.
+The Premier Division champions may apply for promotion to the Eastern Counties League Division One.
 Clubs from the league to progress up the pyramid include Whitton United, Sudbury Town, Hadleigh United, Woodbridge Town, Needham Market, Walsham-le-Willows, Debenham LC, and Halesworth Town.

 The league is affiliated to the Suffolk County Football Association.

 History

 The Ipswich and District League was established in 1896 at the initiative of Frederick Gibbons, the secretary of St Lawrence Works.
 Gibbons placed an advert in the East Anglian Daily Times stating that he intended to launch a football league for Ipswich and the surrounding area.
 The inaugural meeting on 10 September 1896 was attended by officials from 18 clubs including Brantham Athletic, Ipswich Town and Orwell Works.
 Local MP Daniel Ford Goddard, who became the league's first president, promised to provide a trophy for the league, and the league commenced in October with two divisions of eight clubs.
 Although Ipswich Town had opted not to join, several other clubs that had not attended the initial meeting did, including Felixstowe Town, Stowmarket and Woodbridge Old St Mary's.

 Divisions between the Amateur Football Association (AFA) and the Football Association (which had created a split in the Suffolk County Football Association) led to a small number of clubs leaving the league (which was affiliated to the AFA) in 1910 and setting up a rival FA Ipswich & District League.
 More clubs left the AFA version of the league in 1911, which ran with just twelve clubs across its two divisions.
 Although 21 clubs attended the league's annual general meeting in August 1912 and it was initially agreed to have ten clubs in Division One and eleven in Division Two, seven of the clubs elected to Division One walked out of the meeting. the 1912–13 season saw ten clubs compete in the AFA version of the league and 14 in the FA version, a situation that continued in 1913–14.
 Although the dispute between the AFA and FA were resolved in 1914, resulting in rival leagues merging to form a three-division competition, the outbreak of World War I saw the league abandoned in September 1914.

 When the league resumed in 1919 it had grown to five divisions.
 Division One was renamed the Premier Division in 1950, with a new Division One created above the sectional Division Twos.
 By 1971 the league had expanded to ten divisions.
 In 1978 the league was renamed the Suffolk & Ipswich League and the Premier Division became the Senior Division.

 For the 2025-26 season, the Senior Division was renamed Premier Division and Division 1 was renamed to Championship.